David Gordon Green's unrealized projects: Hit the Road Jack

-In a 2013 interview with the Special Broadcasting Service, Green expressed interest in remaking his film Prince Avalanche (2013) in Australia as an action movie and title it Hit the Road Jack.
+In a June 2013 interview with the Special Broadcasting Service, Green expressed interest in remaking his film Prince Avalanche in Australia as an action movie and title it Hit the Road Jack.
 It would also have been the second remake of the 2011 Icelandic film Either Way.

+Untitled Richard Pryor biopic

+In August 2013, upon calling Richard Pryor his "favorite actor of all time", Green posed his interest in the idea of making a film "just about Richard Pryor when he was shooting David Lynch's Lost Highway."
+That role saw an MS-diagnosed Pryor in a brief scene, playing a wheelchair-bound auto shop boss.

 Untitled horror film

-In August 2013, after financing fell apart for his Suspiria remake, Green was considering helming a horror film from a script written by Craig Zobel.
+Also in August 2013, after financing fell apart for his Suspiria remake, Green was considering helming a horror film from a script written by Craig Zobel.

 The Line

-In 2014, it was announced that Green was going to direct Chris Pine in a thriller film titled The Line.
+In January 2014, it was announced that Green was going to direct Chris Pine in a thriller film titled The Line.
 According to Variety, the film is about "a border patrol agent who, after recently losing his wife and child, goes on the run with a boy whose family was recently killed by the cartel.
 He soon finds out both sides of the law have their sights on him and the boy."
 The script was written by Sang Kyu Kim.

 Score TV series

 In May 2014, Green was attached to direct the television series Score, a college football drama set in the 1980s.
 The project was written by Don Johnson, who also would have starred.
+While at TIFF 2024, Green teased the possibility of getting back to work on Score with Johnson.

+Top Gun: Maverick

+When Tom Cruise's involvement in Top Gun: Maverick was first announced, Green asked his agent to get him a meeting about directing it.
+"When the title for Top Gun: Maverick was circulating, I raised my hand loud to my agent and I said, 'just get me the meeting,'" he said.
+"But that meeting did not happen.
+I did not get the meeting."
+The job ultimately went to Joseph Kosinski, and the film opened in 2022.